Andrew-Ih/Andrew-Ih/README.md

 I’m currently working as a Software Developer Intern (DevOps) at Canada Life, where I focus on improving the reliability, clarity, and maintainability of CI/CD pipelines used by development teams across the organization.
 My work involves PowerShell automation, pipeline configuration, logging and error handling, and root-cause analysis of build and deployment issues in cloud-based systems.

-Previously, I worked as a Full Stack Software Engineer Intern at Value Partners Investments, where I designed and implemented features for a production fintech platform using C#/.NET, relational databases, and modern frontend frameworks.
+Previously, I worked as a Full Stack Software Developer Intern (Cloud) at Value Partners Investments, where I designed and implemented features for a production fintech platform using C#/.NET, relational databases, and modern frontend frameworks.
 I enjoy building software that is correct, scalable, and easy for both users and developers to work with.

 My passion lies in building high-performance, user-centric software that combines clean design with technical excellence.
 I specialize in backend and cloud development, with a strong foundation in full stack engineering and DevOps practices.